tnkuehne/gether/README.md

 1. Create a [GitHub App](https://docs.github.com/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps) with repository contents `read & write` and account email `read`.
 2. Each service in `packages` needs to be deployed to Cloudflare workers.
 3. For the UI worker the following secrets/variables need to be set: [`BETTER_AUTH_SECRET`](https://www.better-auth.com/docs/installation#set-environment-variables), `GITHUB_CLIENT_ID`, `GITHUB_CLIENT_SECRET`, `PUBLIC_GITHUB_APP_ID` and `PUBLIC_GITHUB_APP_SLUG`.
-4. The preview worker needs `PREVIEW_HOST` as a variable set to the host of the preview worker and a wild card route configured, see Cloudflares [guide](https://developers.cloudflare.com/sandbox/guides/production-deployment/)
+4. The preview worker needs `PREVIEW_HOST` as a variable set to the host of the preview worker and a wildcard route configured, see Cloudflare's [guide](https://developers.cloudflare.com/sandbox/guides/production-deployment/)

 ## Credits

 Heavily inspired by

 - Lee Robinson article about [Coding Agents & Complexity Budgets](https://leerob.com/agents)
-- Knut Melvær's answer to Lee Robinsons [“You should never build a CMS”](https://www.sanity.io/blog/you-should-never-build-a-cms)
+- Knut Melvær's answer to Lee Robinson's [“You should never build a CMS”](https://www.sanity.io/blog/you-should-never-build-a-cms)